ajs17/memills/content/people/mills-edward-hallock-1819-family/_index.md

 mainid: "index"
 hideAutoListDisplay: true
 cascade:
-    defaultPageBundle: "/people/mills-edward-hallock-1819-family/assets"
+    defaultResourceBundlePath: "/people/mills-edward-hallock-1819-family"
 ---

-This publication attempts to document all extant information on the family of Edward H. Mills (1819-1908), with particular emphasis on Emily Mills (1858-1937) and the family's time in Brooktondale.
+This publication attempts to document all extant information on the family of Edward H. Mills (1819-1908), with particular emphasis on Emily Mills (1858-1937) and the family's time in Brooktondale (formerly known as Brookton, and before that, Mott's Corners).

 <!--more-->